We stand with Ukraine to help keep people safe. Join us

 They can help assess the efficacy of a particular ad campaign by revealing how many people see the ads.
 Companies can compare this figure with the number of ad conversions.
 If tracking pixels indicate that a high volume of users see the ad but aren't taking action, the ad campaign needs improvement.

-Tracking pixels infringe on your privacy.
-Among other things, they can: reveal your IP address, know if you’ve opened an email, and note any attachments you’ve downloaded.
+Tracking pixels infringes on your privacy.
+Among other things, they can reveal your IP address, know if you’ve opened an email, and note any attachments you’ve downloaded.
 Unlike other types of ad tracking, you can’t currently block tracking pixels — unless you have anti-tracking browser extensions like Clario.
 Keep reading to find out how it works.

 Tracking URLs